Overview of the Office cloud policy service for Microsoft 365 Apps for enterprise

 - Version 1808 of Microsoft 365 Apps for enterprise (and for the subscription versions of the Project and Visio desktop apps) is available in Current Channel, Monthly Enterprise Channel, Semi-Annual Enterprise Channel (Preview), and Semi-Annual Enterprise Channel.
 For Microsoft 365 Apps for enterprise release information, see Update history for Microsoft 365 Apps.

-- If users are located in nested groups and the parent group is targeted for policies in OCPS, the users in the nested groups will receive the policies.
+- If users are located in nested groups and the parent group is targeted for policies, the users in the nested groups will receive the policies.

 If the expected policies haven't been correctly applied to a user's device, try the following: